rivenmedia/riven/README.md

 ### Submitting Changes

 1. **Open an Issue**: For major changes, start by opening an issue to discuss your proposed modifications.
 This helps us understand your intentions and provide feedback early in the process.
 2. **Pull Requests**: Once your changes are ready, submit a pull request.
 Ensure your code adheres to our coding standards and passes all tests.
+Commits should follow [conventional-commits](https://www.conventionalcommits.org/) specification.

 ### Code Formatting